jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 TP PICTURE
 _Regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm._

 We've had Internet Age technologies for years.
-We could have been evolving a more prepared and antifragile way of life.
+We should have been evolving a more prepared and antifragile way of life.
 For example, most insurance companies pay claims in paper checks.
 Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.

 This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims, and thus why many today can't pay their bills during this crisis.

 Nevermind speeding up our lives, Internet Age technology can even proactively solve our problems.
 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.

 In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

 But, the people on Main Street didn't use internet technologies to upgrade our civilization.
 Instead, we listened to "eight different" bosses drone on about paperwork, memos, and mission statements.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
-We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to make our society better.
+We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to solve our society's obvious problems.

 It wasn't.

-In fact, the corporate and government middlemen stagnating our society's technological upgrades, and the Left and Right's useless bickering, kept making us unhappier.
+In fact, the corporate and government middlemen stagnating our society's technological upgrades, and the Left and Right's useless bickering, kept holding our civilization back, and making us unhappier.
 And now we're paying for it.

 Because we're depending on our weakened manufacturing base, dated insurance processes, and overburdened health-care system to stop this pandemic.